NateByers/manipRidem/manipRidem.md

 Subsetting
 ========================================================
-You can also obtain more than one column by supplying a vector of column numbers
+You can obtain more than one column by supplying a vector of column numbers

 ```r
 airquality[, c(3, 4, 5)]